 What also helped to get the desired Marianne Faithfull sound was the recording technique.
 As Mark Lewisohn explains in “The Beatles Recording Sessions,” his vocals were “slowed down on the tape to sound speeded up on playback.”
 The vocal track was complete by 3:30 am the next morning and they once again called it a day, confident the song was complete.

 Nearly complete anyway, as it turned out.
 At 7 pm the next day (June 17th, 1966), they again entered EMI Studio Two at 7 pm to put the finishing touch on the song.
 By about 8 pm, Paul had double-tracked his lead vocals onto track three of the tape, along with George doubling his 12-string guitar passages in the bridges.
 A couple subtle differences can easily be noted between the two lead vocal tracks.
 The first is Paul’s downward melodic lines in the last verse on the words “love never dies, watching her eyes.”
 The second is Paul singing “I’ll be there” during the conclusion instead of “You’ll be there” as he had sung the previous day.
 After doing a little more work on the previously recorded song “Got To Get You Into My Life,” the first mono mix of “Here, There And Everywhere” was created by George Martin, Geoff Emerick and 2nd engineer Phil McDonald, although this was never released.

-Both the mono and stereo mix that were released were created on June 21st, 1966 in the control room of EMI Studio Three by the same Martin, Emerick and McDonald team.
+Both of the mono and stereo mixes that were released were created on June 21st, 1966 in the control room of EMI Studio Three by the same Martin, Emerick and McDonald team.
 The stereo mix was created first, which separates the double-tracked lead vocals entirely, one on the left and the other on the right.
 The same is done with the double-tracked lead guitar passages from George Harrison.
 The rhythm track is mostly in the right channel while the block harmonies are primarily in the left channel.